razorpay/blade/rfcs/2022-04-09-accessibility.md

 > Specification

-**Target:** Everyone and especially people with visual impairments or cognitive limitations, motor disabilities.
+**Target:** Everyone, especially people with visual impairments or cognitive limitations & motor disabilities.
-**Goal:** Setting guidelines for general focus behaviours & Providing screen reader & keyboard users a smooth experience by managing focus behavior for certain elements like Modals/Page transition etc.
+**Goal:** Setting guidelines for general focus behaviours & providing screen reader & keyboard users a smooth experience by managing focus behavior for certain elements like Modals/Page transition etc.

 Well-planned focus management is important to ensuring a comfortable user experience & to guide the user through the intended flow of the app.